Knowledge base

 - Enhanced readability – Important notations like dates, degrees, formulas and chemical symbols are immediately recognisable

-1. What is superscript and where would you use it?
+1. What is Superscript and where would you use it?

 Superscripted text is smaller and sits above the baseline, e.g.